sd800/local-qr-tool/README.md

-# Local QR Studio
+# QR Studio Local

 [Visit deployed website](https://qrlocal.songming.org)

-QR Studio is a privacy-first barcode generator and reader that runs entirely in the browser.
+QR Studio Local is a privacy-first barcode generator and reader that runs entirely in the browser.
 It creates customizable visual codes, exports PNG and SVG images, and reads supported codes from a camera or image file without sending user data to a server.

 ## Features